codeup-nlp-capstone/clinical_patient_notes/README.md

    5. Remove stopwords
    6. Produce a dataframe with the original and cleaned text.
    7. Split data:
-      1. Train, validate, test.
+      1. Train (700), test(300).
+         1. We will use k-fold cross validation in lieu of having another out-of-sample split.
-      2. Separate x/y features / target (language).
+      2. Separate x/y features / target (clinical feature).
 3. **Explore**
-   1. Look at the languages represented.
+   1. Look at the clinical features represented.
-   2. Separate the overall corpus into word lists for each language patient and each condition.
+   2. Separate the overall corpus into word lists for each patient and each clinical feature.
    3. Look at the frequency of words in each list to determine unique words or words with high predictive value.
    4. Visualize most frequent words by patient.
    5. Examine bigrams and other n-grams.